 Women and Dreams

-For most of my childhood I enjoyed drawing and painting and made a name for myself as an artist.
+As a child, I made a name for myself as an artist.
 In 1984 I earned a Bachelor of Fine Arts from Syracuse University.
 In 1990 I became a mother.
 My last painting until recent times was completed sometime before that seminal time in a woman’s life.

 If you consult dream interpreters, a tornado portends a big, impending change.